The Plan

 • Consolidate fragmented traffic islands into a single, contiguous pedestrian plaza

-• Improve B41 bus operations with better stop placement and routing
+• Reduce B41 bus delay by 41% with better stop placement and routing

-• Create programmable civic space for the Greenmarket, events, and daily neighborhood life
+• Expand public space by 42% for the Greenmarket (NYC’s 2nd largest), events, and daily life

 What We’re Asking For